hengbingao/scFv_Pmpnn_AF2/README.md

 # 🧪 Usage on My Own Pipeline

+# before you run the pipeline, you have to move each fasta files into split files:
+for i in BRD7 CHD2 SMARCA2 SMARCA4 SMARCC2
+do
+mv ${i}_IgG.pdb ./${i}
+done

 ## Step 1️⃣ Decode FASTA Files
 Decode FASTA files and create split files for parallel running.